The five courts

 The Frognal Court

-The original 1881 court, replanted in 2009 with modern drainage.
-The shadiest seat in the pavilion looks over it.
+The original 1881 court, glass-backed in 1986 and re-sprung in 2024.
+The shadiest seat in the pavilion looks down onto it.

 - Surface